Billionaires should focus on saving the Earth rather than space tourism, says Prince William

 “I think ultimately that’s what convinced me of this idea — it’s really crucial to focus on this [planeta], instead of giving up and going to space, experiment and think of solutions for the future.”

-On Wednesday (13/10), actor William Shatner — who played the show’s captain Kirk journey to ANDstars— became the oldest person to travel to space, at age 90.
+On Wednesday (10/13), actor William Shatner — who played Star Trek’s Captain Kirk — became the oldest person to travel to space at age 90.

 He flew for 10 minutes aboard the Blue Origin space company’s suborbital capsule, owned by Amazon billionaire founder Jeff Bezos.